TuanAnh0108/Arduino-Projects/README.md

  **Gif2** This is the counter Binary number from 1 to 15

 ### 4. The number segements
+①　 Declare all the Led and button pin
 ```.ino
           int LEDA = 1;
           int LEDB = 2;